Are you looking for a way to build Flare help with the layout of a tripane, but the looks of a top nav? This post will help.

 If you manage to improve it, come back and tell me – post your comments or email me.

 Craig Wright is an experienced technical writer based in Chesterfield, UK.
-Professional technical communicator since 1997, BA Hons Technical Communication.
-Hates writing about himself in the third person, so I shall stop now.
+He hates writing about himself in the third person, so I shall stop now.